kwyse/personal-website/content/posts/hugo-one-week-in.md

 incarnation of this site didn't have this problem, and was hosted on the same DigitalOcean setup, so I ruled that out.
-It seemed like a DNS lookup issue, because performance was good once the site was loaded, but I couldn't tell if this was on Namecheap's side or something I had misconfigured with Nanobox, given it was my first time using it.
+It seemed like a DNS lookup issue, because performance was good once the site was loaded, but I couldn't tell if this was on Namecheap's side or something I had misconfigured with Nanobox given it was my first time using it.

 The investigation led me discovering that [cURL can provide timings](https://blog.josephscott.org/2011/10/14/timing-details-with-curl/)!
-There's also an [awesome little script](https://github.com/mat/dotfiles/blob/master/bin/curlt) to save you from having to type out the long command.
+There's also an [awesome little script](https://github.com/mat/dotfiles/blob/master/bin/curlt) to save you from having to type out the long version.
 It confirmed immediately that the issue was indeed DNS lookup.
 I took a closer look at my Namecheap DNS configuration and found that I was redirecting traffic to the TLS version of the site.
 Nginx, running inside my Nanobox, wasn't playing nice with this setup.
-Then I took another look at the [README](https://github.com/nanobox-io/nanobox-engine-static/blob/master/README.md) for the Nanobox static site engine and saw that forcing HTTPS was supported at that level!
+Then I took another look at the [README](https://github.com/nanobox-io/nanobox-engine-static/blob/master/README.md) for the Nanobox static site engine and saw that forcing HTTPS was supported at this level!

 ```yaml
 force_https: true